 Then she gets caught and pinned with a Reckless Driving charge.

 Hello MAIP, the Massachusetts Auto Insurance Plan, aka, the Pool.
 Because insurance companies don’t want to insure someone with a reckless driving charge, MAIP is a state run mechanism that assigns a carrier to take that driver.
 MAIP is subject to a ceiling rate, meaning whoever gets the assignment can only charge as high as the MAIP rate, which in our case is now $1,489.
-Same coverages, same Pembroke home town, but one Reckless driving.
+Same coverage, same Pembroke home town, but one Reckless driving charge.

 Thus, not only did your auto insurance cost nearly triple, you lost your choice of insurance companies as well.
 Two hands on the wheel!